-The Health Visitors, School Nurses and Nursery Nurses within the Service contribute to the delivery of the Healthy Child Programme.
-All mothers in Rotherham are offered an antenatal contact and following the birth of their babies, a new birth visit and a 6-8-week visit.
-During these contacts key public health measures are explored including, breast feeding, positive attachment, safe sleep, smoking cessation and home safety.
+The health visitors, school nurses and nursery nurses within the service contribute to the delivery of the Healthy Child Programme.
+All mothers in Rotherham are offered an antenatal contact and following the birth of their babies, a new birth visit and a six to eight week visit.
+During these contacts, key public health measures are explored including, breastfeeding, positive attachment, safe sleep, smoking cessation and home safety.
 Further assessments are carried out by the wider team at appropriate times.
-The 2-year assessment is carried out where possible within the child's educational setting to ensure a holistic assessment is completed.
+The twoyear assessment is carried out where possible within the child's educational setting to ensure a holistic assessment is completed.

-The Service offers "Well Baby" clinics where parents can book on to see a health professional to explore and discuss any concerns they may have regarding their child's health or development.
-All localities also receive regular introducing solid food sessions which is carried out in groups to introduce weaning and a healthy diet.
+The service offers 'Well Baby' clinics where parents can book to see a health professional to explore and discuss any concerns they may have regarding their child's health or development.
+All localities also receive regular introducing solid food sessions which are carried out in groups to introduce weaning and a healthy diet.

-Where additional needs are identified, either by the family or other professionals, an evidence based targeted programme of support will be offered to the family by our practitioners in partnership with other agencies when required.
-The Service also works with families where there maybe safeguarding concerns and contribute to the wider planning to support these families when they need it the most.
+Where additional needs are identified, either by the family or other professionals, an evidence-based targeted programme of support will be offered to the family by our practitioners in partnership with other agencies when required.
+The service also works with families where there may be safeguarding concerns and contribute to the wider planning to support these families when they need it the most.